LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    .. warning::

-      Results may differ when combining :c:func:`ARKodeSetAutonomous` with :c:func:`ARKodeSetDeduceImplicitRhs` and using a stiffly accurate method with the trivial predictor as the deduced implicit right-hand side (RHS) value will be reused in the initial residual computation rather than evaluating the implicit RHS function e.g.,
+      Results may differ when enabling both :c:func:`ARKodeSetAutonomous` and :c:func:`ARKodeSetDeduceImplicitRhs` with a stiffly accurate implicit
+      method and using the trivial predictor.
+The differences are due to reusing the deduced implicit right-hand side (RHS) value in the initial nonlinear residual computation rather than evaluating the implicit RHS function.
+The significance of the difference well depend on how well the deduced RHS approximates the RHS evaluated at the trivial predictor.
+This behavior can be observed in ``examples/arkode/C_serial/ark_brusselator.c`` by comparing
-      ``examples/arkode/C_serial/ark_brusselator.c``.
+      the outputs with :c:func:`ARKodeSetAutonomous` enabled/disabled.

-      Similarly programs that save computations within the RHS function for reuse elsewhere will need to be updated to account for the RHS function reuse with :c:func:`ARKodeSetAutonomous`.
+      Similarly programs that assume the nonlinear residual will always call the implicit RHS function will need to be updated to account for the RHS value reuse when using :c:func:`ARKodeSetAutonomous`.
 For example,
-      ``examples/arkode/C_serial/ark_KrylovDemo_prec.c`` reuses rates computed
-      in the RHS function in the preconditioner setup.
-If :c:func:`ARKodeSetAutonomous` was enabled in this example, the rates saved initially would be from the RHS function evaluations used to determine the initial step size rather than the RHS evaluation in the nonlinear residual with the predictor.
+      ``examples/arkode/C_serial/ark_KrylovDemo_prec.c`` assumes that the
+      nonlinear residual will be called and will evaluate the implicit RHS function before calling the preconditioner setup function.
+Based on this assumption, this example code saves some computations in the RHS evaluation for reuse in the preconditioner setup.
+However, when :c:func:`ARKodeSetAutonomous` is enabled, the call to the nonlinear residual before the preconditioner setup reuses a saved RHS evaluation and the saved data is actually from an earlier RHS evaluation that is not consistent with the state and RHS values passed to the preconditioner setup function.
+For this example, the code should not save data in the RHS evaluation but instead evaluate the necessary quantities within the preconditioner setup function using the input values.

    .. versionadded:: x.y.z